-Date coders are machines that apply various date information on products, packaging and labels.
-Date coding of products – especially food, beverage and pharmaceutical products–is required by local regulations around the globe.
-Manufacturers also need marks such as production codes for their own internal tracking of production and to ensure that products are shipped promptly to market.
-The date that a product is manufactured often determines a product’s expiration date, which is required to be prominently displayed on certain food, beverage and pharmaceutical product packaging and labeling.
+Date coders are machines that apply date information on products, packaging, and labels.
+Date coding of products – especially food, beverage, and pharmaceutical products–is required by local regulations around the globe.
+Manufacturers also need date codes for internal tracking and to ensure that products are shipped promptly to market.
+The date that a product is manufactured often determines a product’s expiration date, which is required to be prominently displayed on certain food, beverage, and pharmaceutical product packaging and labeling.

-The majority of date coders today are automatic, incorporating software programmed to automatically generate and apply date codes on large volumes of products.
-Many date coders are used on high-speed production lines where codes are applied at production line speeds, requiring the date coders to be able to maintain a high print quality while printing on moving products and packages.
+Most date coders today are automatic, incorporating software programmed to automatically generate and apply date codes on large volumes of products.
+Many date coders are used on high-speed production lines and are able to maintain a high print quality while printing on moving products and packages.
 On some of these production line coders, line operators manually generate codes at the beginning of each day’s shift.

 Date coders use various printing and marking technologies.
 They may employ continuous inkjet, thermal inkjet, laser marking, thermal transfer, or print and apply labeling technology to print codes on products.